TommasoMoro03/hack-nation/README.md

 The system automatically:

 1. Extracts text from uploaded PDF documents
-2. Parses filenames for company and year metadata (format: `COMPANY_YEAR.pdf`)
+2. Parses filenames for company and year metadata (useful for filtering)
-3. Chunks text using LangChain's RecursiveCharacterTextSplitter
+3. Chunks text using LangChain's RecursiveCharacterTextSplitter (chunks of the same length, this is not the best approach but the simplest for sure)
-4. Creates vector embeddings using ChromaDB
+4. Creates vector embeddings and store them on ChromaDB
 5. Enables semantic search across document content

 ## 🎨 UI Components